dayanand-r/ai-email-productivity-assistant/README.md

 - 🙋 **100% self-initiated** — Nobody asked me to build this; I identified the need and took action
 - 👤 **Personal use tool** — Built by me, for me, to solve my own productivity challenge
 - 🚫 **No coding required** — Designed entirely through prompt engineering and no-code AI configuration
-- 📚 **Smart PDS matching** — AI surfaces the right general product information for each customer's specific situation
+- 📚 **Smart Knowledge Repository matching** — AI surfaces the right general product information for each customer's specific situation
 - 📉 **Rejection rate transformed** — From frequent "resend for approval" to consistent first-attempt approvals
 - ⚙️ **Prompt engineering mastery** — The quality of the solution was driven by carefully crafted prompts
 - 🔄 **Real iteration story** — Went through multiple versions, debugging and improving each time
 - 📈 **Measurable impact** — Tangible improvements in speed, quality, consistency, and productivity
 - 📝 **Content drafting focus** — AI generates text only; I handle copy-paste, formatting, and final review manually
-- 🔒 **No confidential data** — Agent uses only general product information from PDS, no internal policy details
+- 🔒 **No confidential data** — Agent uses only general product information from Knowledge Repository, no internal policy details
 - 🔒 **Responsible AI** — Human oversight, data privacy, and ethical principles built in from day one
 - 💡 **Growth mindset** — Turned a personal weakness into a strength through innovation

+---

+## Why This Project Matters

+This project demonstrates that impactful innovation does not always require software engineering expertise.

+By combining business knowledge, prompt engineering, AI agent configuration, and iterative experimentation, a real operational challenge was transformed into a practical productivity solution.

+The project highlights how employees can leverage enterprise AI responsibly to improve quality, consistency, and efficiency in everyday work.

 ---